by Dawne Deppe, School Girls Unite Board of Directors, who just completed a trip to Mali, where Filles Unies is supporting SGU scholarship girls!

 17-year-old completed the 9eme annee in the Warala secondary cycle, despite numerous difficulties including losing both of her parents.
 Awa’s school tuition and school supplies will increase next year.
 The support by Les Filles Unies leaders continues to be so important and a key reason why Awa continues to make such progress.

 During this year’s Global Action Week, sponsored by the Global Campaign for Education, School Girls Unite split up to speak with Members of Congress and Senators.
 One team met with Representatives Becerra and Van Hollen (yes! met with them in person!), and the other met with staffers from Senators Collins, Mikulski, and Cardin’s offices.
-They all met to speak about the Education For All Act, a bill “that seeks to ensure that U.S. policy contribute to a successful international effort to provide all children with a quality basic education by assisting other countries, NGOs, and multilateral organizations, as well as promoting education as the foundation for community development.”
+They all met to speak about the Education For All Act, a bill “that seeks to ensure that U.S.

 Our sister organization in Mali announces new officers!